gdimou9/EDA---Project/README.md

 For the analysis:

-We used Python to do data cleaning and preparation on the dataset:
+We used Python to do data cleaning and preparation on the dataset: \n
-⦿ Dropped NAs /n
+⦿ Dropped NAs \n
-⦿ Customer Distribution per country /n
+⦿ Customer Distribution per country \n
-⦿ Customer Segmentation (based on account balance) /n ⦿ Customers’ loyalty per Country
+⦿ Customer Segmentation (based on account balance) \n
+⦿ Customers’ loyalty per Country

 Visuals depict the following: